Differences Between Linux vs Solaris

 - Oracle is providing 90 days free trial version of the software to use.
 To continue with the software after a free trial day’s period, we would have to purchase the license from Oracle to use Solaris as a development platform.

 - Oracle has released Solaris with new features and enhancements over the years like service management facility, kernel zones, and other services.
 Oracle Solaris considered as easy to update the cloud installations and it has been used for legacy applications on the cloud environment by providing the foremost security and performance.

-Head To Head Comparison Between Linux vs Solaris (Infographics)
+Head to Head Comparison Between Linux and Solaris (Infographics)

-Below is the top 8 comparison Between Linux vs Solaris
+Below is the top 8 comparison Between Linux and Solaris:

 Key Differences Between Linux and Solaris